Blue Economy Summit 2026, Wednesday, March 25, 2026, 12:00 – 5:00 p.m. HCA Auditorium, Fuqua School of Business, Duke University

 Join global leaders, innovators, and Duke experts for a dynamic half‑day program bridging science, business, and policy to accelerate a regenerative blue economy.

-The Blue Economy Summit is the flagship convening of Oceans Week at Duke, uniting global thought leaders, practitioners, and students across science, business, law, and policy.
-The Summit explores an urgent question: How can we move from marine science discovery to scalable solutions and enterprises that protect and restore ocean ecosystems?
+The Blue Economy Summit is the flagship convening of Oceans Week at Duke University, uniting global thought leaders, practitioners, and students across science, business, law, and policy.
+The Summit will explore how can we move from marine science discovery to scalable solutions with enterprises that protect and restore ocean ecosystems?

-Built around this year’s theme, “From Science to Start‑Up for a Sustainable and Equitable Ocean,” the Summit bridges academic insight with entrepreneurial drive.
-It highlights pathways where innovation meets impact—where ideas emerging from labs, fieldwork, and classrooms can evolve into ventures that reshape markets, finance biodiversity, and advance environmental justice.
+With this year’s theme, we aim to bridge academic insight with entrepreneurial drive and highlight pathways where innovation meets impact.
+This summit will call attention to emerging ideas from labs, fieldwork, and classrooms in efforts to support their evolution into ventures that reshape markets, finance biodiversity, and advance environmental justice.

 For philanthropists, foundations, and mission‑driven investors, the Blue Economy Summit is more than a forum—it’s a launchpad for real‑world collaboration and impact.
 Duke brings together partners who are ready to accelerate systems‑level change: from regenerative aquaculture and blue carbon markets to nature‑positive financing and inclusive coastal development.